Syamukonka/Electricity-Billing-System/README.md

 _Syamukonka @ code200_

 ### Quick Start Guide
-To run this application, open and run the `Main.java` class.
+To run this application, open and run the `Main` class.
 Use the console to interact with the application.
 You'll be presented with two applications, the **Billing Application** and **Customer Application**.
 You can interact with any of them.
 Each application will keep running until you prompt it to exit with the specified option.

 ### Project details